 The computers in the computing labs of the ETH main building are dual-boot machines with Windows and Linux installed.
 If your computer is running under Windows, restart the machine and choose Linux when prompted to specify the operating system.

-When the login screen is displayed, click on Session and choose KDE.
-Confirm your choice by clicking on Change Session.
-Enter your account information and log in (nethz name and password).
+When the login screen is displayed, enter your account information and log in (nethz name and password).

-Getting started with Kate
+Getting started with gedit